Skip to content

 Auswandern Singapore

-According to InterNations’ survey, Singapore ranks as the 10th most satisfying relocation destination overall.
+According to InterNations’ survey, Singapore is the 10th most satisfying relocation destination overall.
 Expats find the bureaucracy in Singapore very easy to manage, and they also deal with administrative issues easily and quickly.
-As an example, many expats cite that it is easy to open a bank account.
+For example, many expats cite that it is easy to open a bank account.
 Digital life is another highlight.
 The vast majority (91%) are satisfied with the availability of online administrative services.
 The country ranks first when it comes to access to high-speed Internet at home and fourth when it comes to cashless payments.

 Relocating to Africa